What is Proliferation and Proliferation Financing?

 AML UAE at your service

 As required by the UAE authorities and the United Nations Security Council, DNFBPs need to have a PF policy in place to assess and mitigate risk related to proliferation financing, suggested to be integrated with the existing AML/CFT Policy.
-Here, we may help you understand what PF is, its risk assessment process, assess your existing policy on Proliferation Financing and align it with the UAE and international requirements.

 FAQs About Proliferation and Proliferation Financing